Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 • Ensuring that assessment practices are developmentally appropriate

-• Use assessment data as a tool to inform instruction, rather than track or label children
+• Using assessment data to inform instruction rather than label or track children

-By addressing the challenges in a thoughtful manner, we can continue improving the quality of early childhood education and ensuring all children are given the chance to develop strong foundations that will lead to lifelong success and learning.
+By addressing these challenges thoughtfully, we can continue to enhance the quality and impact of early childhood education, ensuring that all children have the opportunity to build strong foundations for lifelong learning and success.

-FAQ 1: When should formal early childhood education start?
+FAQ 1: At what age should formal early childhood education begin?

-FAQ 2: What can parents do to support their child's education at home
+FAQ 2: How can parents support early childhood education at home?

 Parents can play a vital role in supporting their child's early education by: